zhenging/hist207b/notes/04_industrial_revolution/govt_role_in_industrial_era.md

 The late nineteenth century is often characterized as an era of minimal national government intervention is tghe economy and society.
 Laissez-faire is the name often given to the policy that the national government should take a hand-off approach to economic and social problems.

 **Why was the case?
 Consider the following two factors:**
 + Citizens expected very little of the national government.
 Consequently, the national government had yet to assume many of the responsibilities we take for granted today.
-For example: national government regulation of the environment, the workplace, the food and drug supply, and the national government’s responsibility for the welfare of groups such as the poor and elderly would not be established until the twentieth century.
+For example: national government regulation of the environment, the workplace, the food and drug supply, and the national government's responsibility for the welfare of groups such as the poor and elderly would not be established until the twentieth century.
 So what did the national government do in the late nineteenth century?
-Not much more than deliver mail, collect taxes (but not the income tax since it didn’t exist until the ratification of the Sixteenth Amendment in 1913), fight Native Americans, guard the coasts, and preserve order.
+Not much more than deliver mail, collect taxes (but not the income tax since it didn't exist until the ratification of the Sixteenth Amendment in 1913), fight Native Americans, guard the coasts, and preserve order.
 The number of national government employees in 1871 was about 50,000.
 Today it is over 2.5 million.

 + An idea called Social Darwinism led many Americans to believe that government interference in the processes of social and economic change was a serious mistake.

 **Ideas matter in history**.
-Study Tindall’s explanation of **Social Darwinism** on pages 710 - 712.
+Study Tindall's explanation of **Social Darwinism** on pages 710 - 712.
 Be sure you know why Social Darwinism was significant.

 There is an important exception to the broad generalization that the late nineteenth century was an era of laissez-faire, or non-intervention by the national government.
 In 1887, Congress created the **Interstate Commerce Commission (ICC)**.